-You can have as many File Upload questions in your survey as you would like, however each question can accept only one uploaded file.
-Files uploaded need to be smaller than 16MB.
+You can have as many file upload questions in your survey as you would like, however each question can accept only one uploaded file.
+Files uploaded can be up to 100MB.
 For security reasons, executable files (such as those ending in .exe) are not permitted.

 File Upload Options

-To set this requirement, select Content Validation in the question Editing Pane and choose the appropriate Content Type.
+To set this requirement, select Add validation in the question editing pane and choose the appropriate content type.

 Content options are PDF, Document (DOC, DOCX, TXT, ODT), Spreadsheet (CSV, XLS, XLSX, ODS), or Graphic (JPG, PNG, GIF).
 You can also choose Extensions and type in your own custom allowed file extensions.
 Custom file extensions should not include the period before the file name and need to be separated by a space or a comma.